Reflective Conversation Training (virtual)

 - design and participate in reflective conversations and debriefs that analyze facilitation tools and choices.

-To register for the June in-person training, click here.
+To register for this virtual training, click here.

 Facilitation Training for Libraries